xmonader/letsbuildacompiler-pretty/src/tutor16_unitconstruction.md

 you should normally have no trouble identifying.
 Don't forget to add the procedure's prototype to the interface section of the unit.)

-In the main program, simply change the procedure called from Factor to SignedFactor, and give the code a test.
+In the main program, simply change the procedure called from `Factor` to `SignedFactor`, and give the code a test.
 Isn't it neat how the Turbo linker and make facility handle all the details?

 Yes, I know, the code isn't very efficient.
-If we input a number, -3, the generated code is:
+If we input a number, `-3`, the generated code is:

 ```asm